sagartulips/simple-scheduled-maintenance/README.md

 The plugin uses WordPress's `template_redirect` hook to check maintenance status on every page load.
 No cron jobs or external schedulers needed - it works automatically.

+**Performance Optimizations:**
+- **Zero resource usage when disabled**: If "Enable Maintenance Mode" is unchecked, the plugin exits immediately with only 1 database query
+- **Zero resource usage when window ended**: Once maintenance window ends, a cached transient prevents all date parsing and checks
+- **Early exits**: All functions check enabled/ended status first before any processing
+- **No background checks**: The plugin only runs checks when a page is requested, not in the background

 ### Can I use it without WPML/Polylang?

 Yes!
 You can manually configure languages.
 The plugin will work with any number of languages you configure.